 The French Renaissance main entrance, leads to the Empire style reception hall, where columns and pillars line the room.
 The attentive observer will linger in front of the beautiful stained-glass windows, which would be used widely later on by the Art Nouveau style.
 To the right, lies a large staircase and the lift with its elegant and timeless mahogany case.
 Chambon did not hesitate to call upon the best artists and craftsmen of his era who assisted him in his work.
 It is in this respect that the bronze Nymph on the fountain of the Roman-style restaurant that has now been converted into a café was signed by Julien Dillens.
 An Indian lounge and an Italian Renaissance reception hall complete this refined collection of styles.

-The Hotel Metropole hosts numerous international and national social events.
+The Hotel Metropole hosts numerous international and national social events in Brussels' city centre.
 The first Solvay Physics Board was held which brought together personalities such as Einstein, Marie Curie, Poincaré.
-Stars, crowned heads of state and politicians have all stayed at the Hotel Metropole, and balls and banquets were frequent and popular.
+Stars, crowned heads of state, and politicians have all stayed at the Hotel Metropole, and balls and banquets were frequent and popular.

 After the First World War, which saw the hotel requisitioned, the owners undertook extension works by buying a neighbouring building in 1925, in order to create new rooms.